ansible/ansible/docs/docsite/rst/windows_faq.rst

     For questions about Ansible Core, please see the `FAQ page <http://docs.ansible.com/ansible/latest/faq.html>`_.

-Does Ansible work with Windows XP and Server 2003?
+Does Ansible work with Windows XP or Server 2003?
 ``````````````````````````````````````````````````
-Ansible does not support managing Windows XP hosts and Server 2003.
-The list of
+Ansible does not support managing Windows XP or Server 2003 hosts.
+The
-supported hosts are:
+supported operating system versions are:

 * Windows Server 2008
 * Windows Server 2008 R2